View Lucille Connelly's Obituary on RecordOnline.com and share memories

 She is survived by her children, Dr. James Connelly (Audra) of Camillus, NY, Dr. Thomas Connelly (Katie) of West Hills, CA, and Mary Connelly (Michael) of Saratoga Springs; her beloved granddaughter, Emily Connelly; her brothers, Anthony and Patrick; sisters, Phyllis Babcock (Donald) and Carol Lander (Alan); and many nieces and nephews whom she loved dearly.

-A church service will be held at 10 a.m. on Saturday, November 9, 2019 at St. Francis of Assisi Church in Newburgh, followed by a graveside service at Cedar Hill Cemetery where she will be interred with her husband.
+A Mass of Christian Burial will be held at 10 a.m. on Saturday, November 9, 2019 at St. Francis of Assisi Church, Newburgh, followed by a graveside service at Cedar Hill Cemetery where she will be interred with her husband.
 To send a personal condolence, please visit www.Brooksfh.com or call 845-561-8300.

 Published in Times Herald-Record from Nov.
 7 to Nov.
 8, 2019